To-Fujita/Voice_Converter_with_Koeiromap/README.md

 This is a voice converter for Japanese based on the Koeiromap & Koeiro API.
 You can convert to the selected voice from the text inputed by keyboard and/or your voice.

 ## 2. Operational Environment
-- Windows 10/11 64-bit
-- Browser: Microsoft Edge or Google Chrome
+- Browser: Microsoft Edge or Google Chrome on Windows 10/11 or Android

 ## 3. Demo
 [index.html](https://to-fujita.github.io/Voice_Converter_with_Koeiromap/index.html): This is a voice convert program based on Koeiromap & Koeiro API.